Have you ever wondered why windscreens tend to crack while car windows shatter and fall apart?

 Because of this tough layer of plastic in between the glasses, when your windshield gets hit by an object, the glass tends to stick to the plastic layer rather than breaking off into shards.

-By not allowing the windscreen to shatter into many tiny pieces but keep a solid structure, this adds structural strength to the vehicle in an accident.
+By not allowing the windscreen to shatter into many tiny pieces but keeping a solid structure, this adds structural strength to the vehicle in an accident.

 Therefore on impact, the plastic layer on the windshield allows for a crack from the pressure rather than allowing the entire windshield to shatter, becoming a hazard or danger to the passengers.

-Do you have a damaged windscreen that you need repaired or replaced in Sydney?
+Do you have a damaged windscreen that you need to be repaired or replaced in Sydney?
 Contact Metro Auto Glass now for a free quote.